 Keep your goal in mind.

-Dan and I always do better when we have a goal.
+My husband and I always do better when we have a goal.
 Most of the time it is vacation or a home DIY project.
 What do we have to do to get there?
 SAVE MONEY.
 This is only accomplished by getting our budget back on track and sticking with our budget.

 Write it on your white board or put a sticky note on your fridge.
 Set your phone background to that beach view you could have if you save money for a trip.
 Maybe you need to get out of debt – keep a running total of all your debts in a spreadsheet and cross them off when they get paid in full. $0 balances are the best sight!!!

 Once you get your budget back on track after over-spending, you can exhale that sigh of relief.
 It is hard work to stick to a budget after an influx of spending, but it is so worth the work!

 Host weekly budget meetings with your spouse.
 Go over what you’ve both spent, how much cash you each have, and what else needs to be purchase or spent for the remainder of the month.
 This allows you to catch yourself over-spending before it gets out of control.

 It’s okay to say no. And you don’t have to keep up with your friends!
 If you have friends or family that love to go out to eat all the time, let them know that you’re cutting back or just simply say “no thanks”.
 You don’t always have to go on shopping dates with your girl friends or grab a beer with your buddies after work.
 Saying “no” here and there really adds up.